 What is DK Yarn - In Summary

-DK is a mid-weight yarn that allows you to craft several decorations, accessories, and fall, summer, and spring garments.
-Its thickness or weight also assures it will be gentle on your baby's skin, especially if the yarn is made of hypoallergenic fiber.
+DK is a light to medium weight yarn that allows you to craft decorations, accessories, and fall, summer, and spring garments.
+Its thickness or weight also assures it will be gentle on your baby's skin, especially if the yarn is made of hypoallergenic fibers.

 Choose what works best for your specific project by considering the yarn’s durability, breathability, color selection, and versatility.
-In terms of budget, you can purchase individual yarns or by sets.
-Hopefully, we've helped you understand better what is DK yarn to ensure you use it with the correct needle and hook gauges or sizes and what items you can create out of it.
+In terms of budget, you can purchase yarn individually or in sets.
+Hopefully, we've helped you understand better what is DK yarn and ensured you use it with the correct needle and hook sizes.